Icarus Transfigured by m. l. teague (page 56)

 Aiden frowned.
 “You will be nice to her?”

-Omar thought to balk, but looked to the door.
+Omar was about to balk, but looked to the door.
 “Let’s meet this wretched woman.”

 The resident, gladdened by the prospect of spending the day with his friend, gamboled upstairs for a change of clothes.